-For example, a common conditional question for skip logic is "Are you an organisation or an individual?".
+For example, a common conditional question for skip logic is "Are you responding as an individual or on behalf of an organisation?".
 This means you effectively have two consultations - one for organisations and the other for individuals.
 You can then analyse the data for each group independently by using filters.

 Let's say we wanted to start by looking at our 'Individuals' responses:

 1. Go to Responses Organised by Question.

 2. Then select your 'conditional' question (in this case, "Are you responding as an individual or on behalf of an organisation?")

 3. To look at all the responses given by anyone that said they were an individual, select the total number to take you through to the next page showing those responses

 4. Finally, download your .xlsx file of filtered responses.
 This will contain what every person who said they were an 'Individual' has answered for each question

 - It is possible that some responses may contain answers for more than one route through the survey.
 This can happen if a respondent chooses one answer to a conditional question, then goes back to the beginning of the survey, changes their answer to the conditional question and then follows a new route through the survey.
 Citizen Space does not delete answers to the un-followed route, as this allows the respondent to go back and change their mind several times, and their original answers will still be available to them.
 Because of this, you should not make assumptions about a respondent's final route based on the presence or absence of answers on destination pages; you should follow the steps above to filter your responses based solely on answers to the conditional question.